scottlamb/moonfire-nvr/design/api.md

     together are as described.
 Adjacent recordings from the same RTSP session may be coalesced in this fashion to reduce the amount of redundant data transferred.
+*   `firstUncommitted` (optional).
+If this range is not fully committed to the database, the first id that is uncommitted.
+This is significant because it's possible that after a crash and restart, this id will refer to a completely different recording.
+That recording will have a different `openId`.
+*   `openId`.
+Each time Moonfire NVR starts in read-write mode, it is assigned an increasing "open id".
+This field is the open id as of when these recordings were written.
+This can be used to disambiguate ids referring to uncommitted recordings.
 *   `startTime90k`: the start time of the given recording.
 Note this may be less than the requested `startTime90k` if this recording was ongoing at the requested time.